Yikf/text-retrieval/README.md

 # text-retrieval
-A text-intrieval base on Lucene
+A text-retrieval base on Lucene